upb-uc4/api/hlf/chaincode/errors.md

 # Specific Errors

+## <a id="AllTransactions" />All Transactions

-In the following, the specific error that can be returned by every transaction due to our operation workflow.
+In the following, the specific errors that can be returned by every transaction due to our operation workflow are defined.

 - [GenericError](#GenericError)